theiagen/tbp-parser/README.md

 - MDL sample accession numbers:  sample name
 - M_DST_A01_ID - lineage
-- The set of information in ANTIMICROBIAL_CODE_TO_GENES dictionary with target drug resistance information in layman's terms, and the mutations responsible for the predicted phenotype
+- The set of information in ANTIMICROBIAL_CODE_TO_GENES_WGS dictionary (or, if `--tngs`, ANTIMICROBIAL_CODE_TO_GENES_tNGS) with target drug resistance information in layman's terms, and the mutations responsible for the predicted phenotype
 - Date of analysis in YYYY-MM-DD HH:SS format
 - Operator information